XION

 1. developers

-2. Xion Quick Start
+2. XION Quick Start

-3. Zero to Dapp in 5 Minutes
+3. Zero to App in 5 Minutes

 • A Treasury contract – Enables gasless transactions using Fee Grants, making onboarding smoother for users.
 It also handles Authorization Grants, which allow your frontend to execute transactions on behalf of the user, enabling a more traditional application-like experience through our OAuth2-style Abstraxion solution.

-What is the User Map dapp?
+What is the User Map app?

 The User Map contract is a lightweight and beginner friendly smart contract designed to help developers, especially those coming from traditional web or application development, understand how to manage per-user data in a decentralized environment.